Keaton-8567/Grade_book_assignement/README.md

     Moving horizontal throughout the worksheet the user can see all 5 assignments and sub assignments that each "student" was assigned.
     Also the total grade is calculated and rounded to the appropriate grade letter (ex.
 90-100 = A, 80-89 = B, grade <= 69 = F).

-The Ransomize Worksheet:
+The Randsomize Worksheet:
     This worksheet holds all of the data that can be used to randomize the names and grades of the students.

-    *This worksheet is not ment to be edited and editing this worksheet may cause the program to encounter errors*
+    *This worksheet is not ment to be edited and editing this worksheet may cause the program to encounter errors

 3. Using the Workbook